-- Must be sixteen (16) years of age or older. - Legal withdrawal from the elementary or secondary school with the exceptions noted in Rule 6A-6.014, FAC. - Completion of official digital or online application. - Completion of the Comprehensive Adult Student Assessment System (CASAS) assessment as a means for determining specific academic needs.
+- Must be sixteen (16) years of age or older. - Legal withdrawal from secondary school with the exceptions noted in Rule 6A-6.014, FAC. - Completion of official digital or online application. - Completion of the Comprehensive Adult Student Assessment System (CASAS) test as a means for determining specific English language academic needs in both reading and listening.

 Enrollment in ESOL complies with school policy and state law.
-Students take the Comprehensive Adult Student Assessment System (CASAS)) prior to enrollment.
+Students take the CASAS prior to enrollment.
+Students scoring at a specified advanced level on the assessment are placed into the ESLA (advanced English) program.